fractal-solutions/qli/README.md

 ✨ Welcome to QLI, your interactive command-line interface powered by Bun and OpenAI! ✨

-QLI is designed to streamline your software development tasks by providing an AI assistant directly in your terminal.
-It understands natural language commands for file operations, shell execution, and more, all presented with a visually appealing interface.

 ## Features

 *   **AI-Powered Interaction**: Communicate with an AI assistant for development tasks.